How ADHD And Dopamine Are Connected?

 ADHD Treatment And Dopamine

 ADHD treatment often aims to increase dopamine levels in the brain.
 A strong case for the link between dopamine and ADHD is the fact that some treatments work directly on dopamine levels and reduce ADHD symptoms.
+Extensive research confirms that ADHD is treatable, with strong evidence that supports a combination of medication and behavioral interventions.

 Get to Know About: Understanding Time Blindness ADHD Symptom